We are currently accepting expressions of interest in this programme. Please submit proposals to us by 15 June 2026 ~

 Pilots and trials

-The maximum project length under this grant programme is 18 months.
-The minimum amount that can be applied for is £10K and the maximum is £30k over 18 months in total.
+The minimum amount that can be applied for is £10K, and the maximum is £30k over 18 months in total.

-The RST Police Road Safety Grants Programme operates a two-stage application process.
-Applicants will first be asked to submit a short (1-2 pages) Expression of Interest (EOI), with those successful being invited to provide further details about the application via a simplified form developed for police applicants.
+Successful applicants will be invited to provide further details about the application via a simplified online form developed for police applicants.

 Spring 2026